open-xchange/appsuite-middleware/documentation/miscellaneous/sharing_and_guest_mode.md

 Basically, creating a share means adding an additional permission entity to the shared folder or item.
 Previously, this was only possible for &quot;internal&quot; entities, i.e. regular users or user groups.
 Now, the underlying permission system has been extended to support external entities, which can be either invited guest users, or special &quot;anonymous&quot; guest users who access a shared folder or item via a secret link.
 Anonymous and invited guest users are explained in more detail below.

-Sharing is available for the groupware modules Calendar, Contacts, Tasks and Drive (a.k.a.
+Sharing is available for the groupware modules Contacts, Tasks, Calendar and Drive (a.k.a.
 Infostore/Files).
-While the latter one also allows "writable" access for invited guest users, folders from the Calendar, Contacts and Tasks module may only be published in "read-only" mode to external guests.
+While the latter ones also allow "writable" access for invited guest users, folders from the Contacts and Tasks module may only be published in "read-only" mode to external guests.

 ## Invite Guests